 In 2013 the Department of Classics created the Rumble Fund following a generous donation by a former student.
 This fund is used each year to pay for a group of students to visit classical lands as part of their degree programme.

-Students run the Classics Society, which publishes the Satyrica newsletter and organizes regular lectures, theatre outings, themed parties, private tours around museums, nights out and trips abroad – in recent years, group expeditions have been made to Italy and Turkey.
+Students run the Classics Society, which publishes the Satyrica newsletter and organises regular lectures, theatre outings, themed parties, private tours around museums, nights out and trips abroad – in recent years, group expeditions have been made to Italy and Turkey.

 The department also promotes teaching Latin in disadvantaged primary schools through the Iris Project; this offers students a highly unusual experience that is both enriching and will impress future employers.